CCBlueX/Documentation/md/modules/render/murdermystery.md

 Below is the complete tree of all configurable settings for this module.

 ```
+├── SetTeamPrefix (Toggle | default: true)
 └── Mode (Mode Selector | default: Classic | modes: Classic, Infection, Assassination)
 ```

 ### Settings Details

+- **SetTeamPrefix** (Toggle) — default: `true` — Sets a colored team prefix on detected players so their role is visible in the tab list and name tags (helps with offline-mode skin detection).

 #### Mode